Diversity - A Competitive Edge for Business

 To reflect the needs of a diverse global market, companies need to encourage diversity and inclusion within their own organizations.
 Along with creating a more representative workforce, diversity also helps to build a more successful company.
 A two-year research study by Deloitte shows that companies who embrace diversity and inclusion in all aspects of their business statistically outperform their peers.

-Along with the international policies deployed by Sodexo Benefits and Rewards Services, numerous initiatives are carried out at a country level.
+Along with the international policies deployed by Pluxee Benefits and Rewards Services, numerous initiatives are carried out at a country level.
 These include, among others, condensed working hours, which allows mothers to more easily combine work with childcare, and special events around International Women’s Day.
-In Brazil, a series of talks by guest speakers, staff social events and personal care sessions were held in March to coincide around the date of International Women’s Day, with the company’s print and online media also focusing on women’s issues during this time.
-Meanwhile, a research paper entitled “Gender (In)equality in the Job Market” and an accompanying press release were published by Sodexo in Portugal to mark the day itself.
-Other year-round initiatives are tailored to the local environment, such as Immersion 45+ in France to help the unemployed and disadvantaged into the world of work, the Diversity Club in Morocco, and Odyssey Mentoring for women with senior management potential in Czech Republic.
+In Brazil, a series of talks by guest speakers, staff social events, and personal care sessions were held in March to coincide with the date of International Women’s Day, with the company’s print and online media also focusing on women’s issues during this time.
+Meanwhile, a research paper entitled “Gender (In)equality in the Job Market” and an accompanying press release were published by Pluxee in Portugal to mark the day itself.
+Other year-round initiatives are tailored to the local environment, such as Immersion 45+ in France to help the unemployed and disadvantaged into the world of work, the Diversity Club in Morocco, and Odyssey Mentoring for women with senior management potential in the Czech Republic.

 Case Study 1